 It's an IM240 trace.
 Make sure you open in new tab so you see the whole image.
 Yes on decel fuel cut OL.

 I had to check my notes and papers but the sawtooth pattern is used during warm up of the catalyst so if Ford is following this principle then this capture was taken when the cat temp model prediction was low.
 I can't say if Ford does this though.
 There are 7 variations of the pattern depending on multiple factors.
 Pretty simple, Huh?

+Hi Randy, My understanding is EQ reacts to the final O2 based off the combustion event if this is a torque based fuel strategy.
 As explained to me by an Engineer, if the post Cat O2 voltage is where they want it to be, then fuel correction is near 0.
 This is manufacturer specific and could vary by manufacturer of engine management.
 This explains why there is a difference between the fuel

 STFT surely looks to be ahead of the game to me.
 If I understand the point you are trying to make...... the common teaching of fuel control is that STFT is mainly a response to a S1 sensor.
 Here your captures show an episode of "trading places" as an indicator that times have changed.
 This is no longer dad's Olds